kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 However, if a cluster inventory represents a ClusterSet, all its ClusterProfile objects MUST be part of the same clusterSet and namespace must be used as the grouping mechanism.
 In addition, the namespace must have a label with the key "clusterset.multicluster.x-k8s.io" and the value as the name of the clusterSet.
-It's important to note that this means users would lose the ability to apply Kubernetes' native namespace-based RBAC within a clusterSet since Kubernetes does not support nested namespaces.

 #### Uniqueness of the ClusterProfile object
 While there are no strict requirements, we recommend that there is only one ClusterProfile object representing any member cluster